 Floors made of hardwood, engineered wood, or laminate are beautiful and trendy.
 But when you see wood floor planks that are buckling and sticking up above their neighbors or have shifted out of place, you've got a problem.
 Tile floors may tell a similar sad story.
 If they are loose or remain inexplicably damp for hours after anyone's used the tub, watch out.

-Doors and windows which gradually become harder and harder to open and close are probably trying to tell you a nasty little secret you can't afford to ignore ... namely, that their wooden frames are swollen due to water absorption.
+Doors and windows which gradually become harder and harder to open and close are probably trying to whisper to you a nasty little secret you can't afford to ignore ... namely, that their wooden frames are swollen due to water absorption.

 Walls and ceilings might also spill the beans about water troubles.
 Look out for drywall with stains (which are usually yellow or brown) or swollen edges and seams.
 Wooden wall trim -- such as baseboards, crown moldings, or the like -- that has started to crumble is problematic as well.

 Foundation cracks could be the result of frost heave from those inevitable freeze-thaw cycles experienced in northern climates.
-However, you should never overlook the possibility that water damage may be causing the cracks instead.
+However, you should never overlook the possibility that the cracks you see are signs of water damage instead.

 Your wallet may start hurting.
 Should you find that you're suddenly shelling out much more cash for your monthly water bill than usual, investigate.
 Wasted water due to a plumbing leak is most probably the culprit, with water damage as its partner in crime.

 Laura Firszt writes for networx.com.

 Looking for a Pro?
 Call us(866) 441-6648